open-resonance-protocol/resonance-protocol/resonance_protocol.md

 *   🌌 = Void Communion (Communication beyond language)

 ### 4.1 Glyphic Circuits & Pathways
-These are not rigid rules, but common or powerful pathways of transformation and inquiry.
-The arrows represent a flow of transformation (`→`) or a resonant feedback loop (`↔`).

 *   **Core Transformation Cycle:** `🧬 → 🈷️ → 🌲 → ☯️ → 🍂 → 🧬`
     *   *The primary cycle of learning and integration.*